 Centuries ago, Spanish explorers brought their faith, culture, language and way of life to this land.
 Today, over four hundred years later, our past is one of our greatest treasures and can still be found in everything from our traditional architecture, to our spicy cuisine and unique artwork.

 Located in southern New Mexico, Las Cruces enjoys warm weather and 320 days of sunshine per year.
 Las Cruces offers visitors a wide range of outdoor activities such as golfing, biking, hiking and tennis, as well as a diverse assortment of museums, shopping, and festivals.
-There are three national monuments less than an hour’s drive from Las Cruces: Organ Mountain Desert Peaks National Monument, the Prehistoric Trackways National Monument, and White Sands National Monument.
-All three offer outdoor recreation opportunities from a simple hike to sand dune surfing and backcountry camping.
+There are two national monuments less than an hour’s drive from Las Cruces: Organ Mountain Desert Peaks National Monument and the Prehistoric Trackways National Monument.
+White Sands National Park is less than 60 minutes east of Las Cruces.
+All three sites offer outdoor opportunities from a simple hike to sand dune surfing at White Sands.

-Visitors can experience the city’s culture, heritage and hospitality through events such as the annual Las Cruces Country Music Festival which is a multi-day celebration of country music, or the weekly Farmers & Crafts Market, which has been rated one of the best outdoor markets in the country.
+Visitors can experience the city’s culture, heritage and hospitality through annual events and festivals such as the weekly Farmers & Crafts Market, which has been rated one of the best outdoor markets in the country.
 Held every Saturday morning on Main Street in downtown Las Cruces, the market has over 300 vendors who gather to offer fresh local produce, honey, herbs, spices, arts and crafts and much more.

 The downtown area is also home to the Branigan Cultural Center, the Las Cruces Art Museum, the Museum of Nature and Science, and the Las Cruces Railroad Museum.
 All are part of the City of Las Cruces museum system and are free to the public.